pmvester/node-red-code-engine/CF.md

 }
 ```

-Paste in the code and replace the `<<application FQDN>>` placeholder with the Code Engine public domain name that you took a note of in a previous step.
+Paste in the code and replace the `<<application FQDN>>` placeholder with the Code Engine public domain name that you took a note of in the previous step.
 Click "Save and deploy".

 ![i028.png](/images/i028.png)